Posted Monday 7 November 2016

 "We've got some great partners and have a wide variety of outreach placements on offer for students, such as working with children and adults of all ages, with service users accessing mental health services, with vulnerable groups such as the homeless and refugees and with a wide range of community and specialist services."

-Joanne Bosanquet, Public Health England's deputy chief nurse, said: "The nursing associate role will help ensure future nurses are prepared for the challenges of modern day healthcare, focusing on prevention and wellbeing.
+Joanne Bosanquet, Public Health England's deputy chief nurse, said the role was key for the future of the nursing profession.
+"The nursing associate role will help ensure future nurses are prepared for the challenges of modern day healthcare, focusing on prevention and wellbeing.
 This will be good for individuals, helping and encouraging them to better look after their own health.
 I wish new trainees all the best."